Beginner's Guide To Music Lessons

 Some teachers will also share their screen to display the method books or exercises you’re both using.
 By working through the same materials together on a shared screen, you and your teacher can stay in sync.
 This synchronous approach will help you understand concepts and ask questions while on the exact same page of material.
 The screen sharing makes it feel like you’re truly learning side-by-side.

-How can I set up the lesson online?
+How do I set up a lesson online?

 For the best online music lesson experience, make sure you have a few key things ready at home:

-• A laptop or computer to connect to the video call
+- A laptop or computer to connect to the video call (using a phone is not recommended)

 Walkthrough

-When you sign up for a free trial, you’ll get a confirmation email or text with all the details, like the meeting link and trial time.
+When you sign up for a free trial lesson, you’ll get a confirmation message with all the details, like the meeting link and trial time.
 Before your trial, do a quick test meeting to check everything’s working well.
 And if you want better audio, try using an external microphone to improve the quality.

 As for Google Meet, its best feature is its accessibility.
 You can join the meeting from Google Meet, Google Calendar, or Gmail, and you’re even able to use it without a Google account.